jitterbit/charts/charts/agent-group/README.md

 ## Configuration

-This table lists commonly-configured parameters of the agent-group chart and their default values.
+This table lists commonly configured parameters of the `agent-group` chart and their default values.

 | Parameter             | Default                                  | Description                                                                                                              |
 | --------------------- | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |